 By the middle of the nineteenth century, there were American newspapers that carried carefully worded advertisements which noted when favorite professional ladies had taken up residence in a new house.
 There were also city directories that mentioned where one might find companionship for the evening on a commercial basis, or where “Houses of Assignation” could be found for a discrete visit with a special friend (the original “No-Tell Motel”).
 Prostitution was not deeply hidden in most US cities of the period, although relegated to certain areas of town for the most part.
 A good read on the subject is the engaging book about the Everleigh Sisters in Chicago, Sin in the Second City, by Karen Abbott (Random House).

-Cameras had not been invented long before they were pointed at naked ladies, and examples of Victorian era photographs of both artistic and erotic intent can be found readily on the internet.
+Cameras had not been invented long before they were pointed at naked ladies, and the tiny Stanhope viewers could offer a bit of visual frisson in a watch chain charm.
+Examples of Victorian era photographs of both artistic and erotic intent can be found readily on the internet.

 American soft-covered publications with erotic content are more difficult to locate, partly from the assertive censorship promoted by Postal Inspector Anthony Comstock, beginning in the early 1870s.
 Also, relatives who discovered some racy material while going through the effects of a recently passed Granddad probably just discretely tossed it out.
 What material remains to be studied had to pass through several generations of real and de facto censorship.